yankunm/Jeux/README.md

 ### Takeaways

-After completing this homework, you should:
+After completing this homework, the programmer:

 * Have a basic understanding of socket programming
 * Understand thread execution, mutexes, and semaphores